-Cars aren’t designed anymore just for driving between A and B. Nowadays, when looking for a car, one will be interested in the safety features because if you have a crash it can be devastating, if you do end up in a crash consider talking some a lawyer similar to what you can find at Vadnal.com but I digress.
+Cars aren’t designed anymore just for driving between A and B. Nowadays, when looking for a car at the best Kansas City dealership around, one will be interested in the safety features because if you have a crash it can be devastating, if you do end up in a crash consider talking some a lawyer similar to what you can find at Vadnal.com but I digress.
 Other important car elements are comfort and of course, in car entertainment to make long roads more bearable.
 But don’t expect just a CD player and a set of mediocre speakers anymore, since technology has advanced enough to allow the user to play his own songs from mostly any device.
 Gone are the days of burning audio CDs.

 As it was expected, automaker brands are fighting a constant battle for the top position in providing the best user experience out there.
 Below, three ICE media systems from three famous automakers will be taken under close inspection: BMW’s iDrive, Audi’s MMI and Mercedes Benz’s COMAND.
 Let’s see which one goes for the podium.